quisquous/cactbot/README.md

 on several features of that version.

 1. Download the release zip file.
-2. Right click on the zip file, and click "Unblock", and then "OK".
+2. Right click on the zip file, go to properties.
+In the bottom right corner of the properties menu, click "Unblock", and then "OK" to close the menu.
 3. Unzip the release zip file.
+4. Close ACT, if it's still running.
-4. Copy the **OverlayPlugin\\** folder from inside of the unzipped folder on top of your existing **C:\\...\\Advanced Combat Tracker\\OverlayPlugin\\** folder.
+5. Copy the **OverlayPlugin\\** folder from inside of the unzipped folder on top of your existing **C:\\...\\Advanced Combat Tracker\\OverlayPlugin\\** folder.

    The final directory structure should look something like this: